ademberk90/Finding-crop-image/README.md

   - Main language ı use is Python.
 I am not good at c++ language as well as in python.
 (You gonna understand when look at your c++ code but i can learn easily)
   -I create 4 different algorithms.
 3 of them about just crop image, other one about crop and crop_rotate image.
   -Also i added comment to many lines for description.
+  -And i couldnt handle with rotated image you give.I chose different image then its works in featureMatchingSirf algorithm.

 Explain the 4 function in code: